ch0ripain/react-sending-http-requests/README.md

 ```

 Explanation of Key Concepts 🧰
-> [!INFO]
+> [!NOTE]
-> Common HTTP Methods: GET Retrieve data from the server.
-POST: Send new data to the server.
-PUT: Update existing data on the server.
-DELETE: Remove data from the server.
-PATCH: Partially update data.
+> Common HTTP Methods: GET ➡️ Retrieve data from the server.
+POST ➡️ Send new data to the server.
+PUT ➡️ Update existing data on the server.
+DELETE ➡️ Remove data from the server.
+PATCH ➡️ Partially update data.